ploomber/jupysql/doc/howto/json.md

 FROM read_json_auto('people.jsonl')
 ```

-We can also use `read_json_objects` and format our queries differently:
+We can also use `read_json_objects` and format our queries differently.
+In this case, arrays are zero-indexed:

 ```{code-cell} ipython3
 %%sql